TI-Forest-Sector-Modelling/PFA/paper/paper.md

 [comment]: <> (Quelle für WDI Daten müssten wir noch einfügen)

-## Statement of need
+# Statement of need
-Forests provide a range of irreplaceable ecosystem services, such as biodiversity conservation, habitat provision, and carbon storage [@Nabuurs:2023].
+Forests provide irreplaceable ecosystem services, such as biodiversity conservation, habitat provision, and carbon storage [@Nabuurs:2023].
 Climate change scenarios exert additional pressure on forests, making it critical to understand their future development and shapes.
-To gain insights into these dynamics reliable data is essential- data that increasingly comes from satellite imagery.
+To gain insights into these dynamics, reliable data is essential - data that increasingly comes from satellite imagery.
 Spatially explicit projections play a central role in depicting forest development, particularly when considering future trends.
 For policymaking implications, projecting the global forest area is crucial to understanding future forest dynamics.
 Additionally, in the context of land-use conflicts, such as between agricultural and forest land, accurately representing the future state of forests is essential. [@Bousfield:2024;@Schneider:2022]
 However, spatially explicit forest data is not always easily accessible to users, especially when conducting global analyses across different countries.
 This package overcomes this barrier by using data provided by @Bonannella:2023 to evaluate spatially explicit forest data, organized at the country level, with projections extending to 2080.

-## Package design
+# Package design
 The package is divided into two parts.
-The first step involves reading the data, followed by its transformation into a suitable coordinate system (we use equal earth map projection EPSG:8857).
+In the first step, data is processed in and converted into a suitable coordinate system (we use equal earth map projection EPSG:8857).
-Subsequently, the pixel are counted, enabling the precise calculation of areas in km².
-This is sorted according to the respective vegetation classes (IUCN) or biomes.
+Subsequently, the pixels are counted, enabling the precise conversion of areas in km².
+Each pixel is sorted according to the respective vegetation classes (IUCN) or biomes.
 In this part, the calculation of PNV data per country is also performed.
 For better clarity, world maps are delivered in .png format.
-In the second part, the extracted data is validated and processed using the toolbox.
-Cross-validation is carried out between continents, as well as within the climate scenarios and across different time periods.
+In the second step, the extracted data is validated and processed using the toolbox.
+Cross-validation is carried out between aggregated spatial explicit data and WDI land surface data across climate scenarios and time periods.

-[comment]: <> (Ich bin mir nicht sicher, ob ich den letzten Satz gut verstanden habe.
-Vielleicht wäre eine Neuformulierung nicht schlecht.
-JT: Stimmt!)
-[comment]: <> (Ich würde noch den User input in der Abbildung einbauen.)
 ![img_2.png](img_2.png)
+**Figure 1**: PFA package workflow.

-## Examples
+# Examples
-[comment]: <> (JT: Ich würde es schön finden hier eine Abbildung der Toolbox einzufügen und diese zu erläutern?
-Ich finde die Weltkarte beispielsweise sehr schön.)

-The toolbox provides a built-in solution for rapid analyses providing an overview to the users of the data in the geographical resolution of interest.
+The toolbox provides a built-in solution for rapid analyses, providing an overview of the data in the geographical resolution of interest.
 The toolbox allows to conduct national, regional, or global analyses of processed remote sensing data and visualise the result:
-- Provided barplot option is designed for national, regional, or global analyses.
+- The provided barplot option is designed for national, regional, or global analyses.
-- Provided world map option enables users to conduct global analyses.
+- The provided world map option enables users to conduct global analyses.

 The toolbox can be started from the main entry point (plot_fig=True) or the data_analysis.py.
 However, the second option offers a larger range of parameters to adapt the analysis to the user's needs.